+Does your child walk on their toes or the balls of their feet?
 First of all, toe walking is not necessarily a sign of anything bigger going on.
 A lot of kiddos who are just starting to walk spend a good portion of their time on their toes.
 This should decrease the more experience they get with walking.

 These kiddos often do well with extra supportive shoes or orthotics for their feet.
-Also, if they are frequently clumsy, fall often, have poor overall awareness of their bodies, or have high or low muscle tone at rest there may be a deeper issue at play.
+Also, if they are frequently clumsy, fall often, have poor overall awareness of their bodies or have high or low muscle tone at rest, there may be a deeper issue at play.

 All of these could be signs of gross motor delay or general difficulty with balance and may warrant the need for further evaluation to determine an underlying physical or developmental cause.

 So, all that being said, what is the big deal with toe walking?
 When toe walking becomes a habit, the body adapts to suit that.
 What that means is the Achilles tendon on the back of the lower leg can shorten.
 Shortened tendons lead to the inability to properly use the joints they affect, in this case the ankle.

 A person with short Achilles tendons cannot properly elevate their toes in running, clearing steps or climbing, which further delays their gross motor development and makes them more prone to tripping on their own feet.

 What if your child is a habitual toe walker?
 A good place to start is a proper screening by your child’s physician to rule out any underlying medical or orthopedic conditions.